 Slaughter headed the U.S. State Department’s internal think tank and advised Secretary of State Hillary Clinton.
 As the first female Director of Policy Planning, she oversaw a major review of America’s diplomatic and development priorities.

-The first female Dean of Princeton’s Woodrow Wilson School, she rebuilt the school's international relations faculty and programs.
-A contributing editor to the Financial Times, Slaughter writes a monthly column for the newspaper, in addition to her column for Project Syndicate.
-Slaughter is the author and editor of seven books, including A New World Order.
+She is the Bert G. Kerstetter University Professor Emerita of Politics and International Affairs at Princeton.
+The first female Dean of Princeton’s Woodrow Wilson School, Slaughter rebuilt the school's international relations faculty and programs.
+A contributing editor to the Financial Times, Slaughter also writes a column for Project Syndicate.
+She is the author and editor of seven books, including A New World Order.